 Horizontal Burner System

 All Heatlie BBQ products, including our flat plate range, Island Gourmet Elite, Snappy King and Roaster, use the horizontal ribbon burner system.
-This means two full-length mild steel burners running right to left.
+This means two ( or one for the Sannpy King and Roaster) full-length mild steel burners running right to left.
 This ensures more of the plate receives the heat output it deserves and results in fewer cold spots than the conventional front to back burner system.

 The combination of the ribbon burner system and the mild steel plate requires a lot less energy (megajoules – gas consumption) for cooking than a conventional front to back burner system with cast iron burners and a cast iron cooking surface.
 Heatlie barbecues, therefore, use a lot less gas.